About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 I was especially interested in the D-Day events—I’ll be visiting the Normandy beaches in October.
 My father was a World War II army veteran and landed at Normandy, though not in the first wave.
 He arrived days later with Patton’s 9th Armored Division after the beaches had been secured.
 (His unit would go on to fight in the Battle of the Bulge and finally into Germany after securing the Bridge at Remagen, the only bridge across the Rhine River into Germany not destroyed during the German retreat.)
 ItalyNursesLanding AJN archive

 One thing I was surprised to learn is that nurses landed at Normandy and other invasion beaches within only a few days of the first wave.
 The photos here are from the AJN archives—the above photo shows nurses landing at Normandy.
-And […]
+And the one to the […]

 Remembering Nurses Who Go Above and Beyond as Volunteers